samartzidis/magicstick.io/docs/README.md

 ch_key(HID_KEY_GRAVE, HID_KEY_EUROPE_2):end
 ```

-You can decide to remove these rules if you would prefer to remove this swapping.
+You can remove these two rules if you would prefer to not swap these keys.

 #### Deleting all the Remapped Keys